tangentlabs/tangent-django-boilerplate/README.rst

 For testers
 -----------

-*<List information that testers will need to know such as testing bankcard numbers.>*
+*<TODO: List information that testers will need to know such as testing bankcard numbers.>*

 Infrastructure
 --------------

-*<Describe the infrastructure for this project, covering webservers, databases and other services (eg Solr, RabbitMQ).
+*<TODO: Describe the infrastructure for this project, covering webservers, databases and other services (eg Solr, RabbitMQ).
 Include versions>*

-*<List the IP addresses of each server used by this project and any HTTP basic auth credentials>*
+*<TODO: List the IP addresses of each server used by this project and any HTTP basic auth credentials>*

 Notes
 -----

-*<Describe any gotchas or unusual parts of the codebase.
+*<TODO: Describe any gotchas or unusual parts of the codebase.
 Assume the person who will take over this project from you is a serial killer who knows where you live.>*

-*<Describe the reasoning behind major design decisions>*
+*<TODO: Describe the reasoning behind major design decisions>*